ShivanshuKGupta/flutter_trans/README.md

 - **Easy Integration**: Seamlessly integrates with the `fluttertrans` CLI tool to handle translations.
 - **Dynamic Localization**: Provides utilities to dynamically change the app's locale and update the UI accordingly.
-- **Extension Methods**: Adds convenient extension methods for translating strings and widgets.
+- **Extension Methods**: Adds convenient extension methods for translating strings.

 ## Installation